chickensouple/experiments/traj_opt_transcription/README.md

 ## Introduction
 Trajectory optimization code following Matthew Kelly's tutorial here: http://www.matthewpeterkelly.com/research/MatthewKelly_IntroTrajectoryOptimization_SIAM_Review_2017.pdf

-This repo contains some simple transcriptions of trajectory optimization problems to evaluate how well it works.
+This directory contains some simple transcriptions of trajectory optimization problems to evaluate how well it works.
 Note, the implementations are not fast and are merely for testing.

 ## Organization/Usage
 The first file to look at is `block_move_trapezoidal.py` which contains functions for a simple double integrator problem that have been transcribed by hand.
 The functions are not generalizable, and is just there to give a simple example of a transcription of an easy problem.
 It is easy to debug and see the program flow.